-If a complainant does not accept a decision of the Director that a complaint should not be proceeded with because a similar complaint has been adjudicated upon previously and nothing has changed in the meantime, then the matter is referred to the Chairman of the Appeal Board for his decision which is final.
+If a complainant does not accept a decision of the Director that a complaint should not be proceeded with because a similar complaint has been adjudicated upon previously and nothing has changed in the meantime, then the matter is referred to an independent referee identified by the Director and the Chairman of the Appeal Board, for example a former independent member of the Appeal Board, for his determination which is final.

-If, in the view of the Director, a complaint does not show that there may have been a breach of the Code, the complainant shall be so advised.
-If the complainant does not accept that view, the matter is referred to the Chairman of the Appeal Board for his decision which is final.
+If, in the view of the Director, a complaint does not

+show that there may have been a breach of the Code, the complainant will be so advised.
+If the complainant does not accept that view, the matter is referred to an independent referee identified by the Director and the Chairman of the Appeal Board, for example a former independent member of the Appeal Board, for his determination which is final.

-5.2 When the complaint is from a pharmaceutical company, the complaint must be signed or authorized in writing by the company's managing director or chief executive or equivalent and must state those clauses of the Code which are alleged to have been breached.
+5.3 When the complaint is from a pharmaceutical company, the complaint must be signed or authorized in writing by the company's managing director or chief executive or equivalent and must state those clauses of the Code which are alleged to have been breached.

 A complaint from a pharmaceutical company will be accepted only if the Director is satisfied that the company concerned has previously informed the company alleged to have breached the Code that it proposed to make a formal complaint and offered inter-company dialogue at a senior level in an attempt to resolve the matter, but that this offer was refused or dialogue proved unsuccessful.
 A formal statement detailing the actions taken must be provided.
+This requirement does not apply where the allegation is that a company has failed to comply with an undertaking that it has given and is in breach of Clause 25 of the Code.

 If, in the view of the Director, that condition has not been met, the complainant shall be so advised.
-If the complainant does not accept that view, the matter is referred to the Chairman of the Appeal Board for his decision which is final.
+If the complainant does not accept that view, the matter is referred to an independent referee identified by the Director and the Chairman of the Appeal Board, for example a former independent member of the Appeal Board, for his determination which is final.

 Attention is drawn to the availability of conciliation prior to making a complaint as referred to in Paragraph 18.2 below.
-Information about conciliation is available from the Authority.
-43
+Information about conciliation is available from the Director.

-- 5.3 Upon receipt of a complaint, the company concerned has ten working days in which to submit its comments in writing. - 5.4 When a company advises the Authority that it may have breached the Code, the Director shall treat the matter as a complaint if it relates to a potentially serious breach of the Code or if the company fails to take appropriate action to address the matter.
-The company's response is invited and the procedure under Paragragh 5.5 below shall be followed. - 5.5 When the respondant company's response is received the case is referred to the Code of Practice Panel to determine whether or not there has been a breach of the Code.
+- 5.4 Upon receipt of a complaint, the company concerned has ten working days in which to submit its comments in writing. - 5.5 When the respondent company's response is received the case is referred to the Panel to determine whether or not there has been a breach of the Code. - 5.6 When a company advises the Authority that it may have breached the Code, the Director will treat the matter as a complaint.
+The company's response is invited.
+The case preparation manager may suggest the clauses of the Code to be addressed.
+When the response is received the procedure under Paragraph 5.5 above will be followed. - 5.7 The parties must be notified that a case has been referred to the Panel.